 Hey friends!
-Today I’m going to be sharing with you 5 tips that have helped me get a 3.7 GPA in college.
+Today I’m going to be sharing with you 5 tips that have helped me get a

 I’ve always been a student that had to try really hard to get good grades.
 I’ve always been a poor test taker because I let anxiety get the best of me.